-The 5 big organizational questions
+Communicate about the 5 big organizational questions

-So what sort of information is important to communicate during difficult times?
+What sort of information is important to communicate during difficult times?

 It is important to get back to fundamentals and to communicate those fundamentals to people who are important to the organization – your key stakeholders.